-The Funds' annual and semi-annual reports and Form N-CSR provide additional information about the Funds' investments.
-The annual reports contain a discussion of the market conditions and investment strategies that affected the Funds' performance during the Funds' prior fiscal period.
-In Form N-CSR, you will find the Funds' annual and semi-annual financial statements.
+Additional information about the Fund's investments will be available in the Fund's annual and semi-annual reports to shareholders and in Form N-CSR.
+In the annual report you will find a discussion of the market conditions and investment strategies that significantly affected the Fund's performance during the prior fiscal year.
+In Form N-CSR, you will find the Fund's annual and semi-annual financial statements.

-You can obtain a free copy of these documents and the SAI, request other information, or make general inquiries about the Funds by calling the Funds (toll-free) at 855-TCA-FUND (855-822-3863), by visiting the Adviser's website at www.tortoiseadvisors.com or by writing to:
+You can obtain a free copy of these documents and the SAI, request other information, or make general inquiries about the Fund by calling the Fund (toll-free) at 844-874-6339, by visiting the Adviser's website at www.tortoisecapital.com or by writing to the Fund: